-3. Basic Settings is displayed.
+3. The Basic Settings window is displayed.

 The instance connected to Cluster WebUI is displayed as a registered master server.
 Click Add to add the remaining instances (by specifying the private IP address of each instance).
 Click Next.

 4. The Interconnect window is displayed.